Isaactangky/Cocktell-TheCocktailDB/README.md

-# Cocktell - Search Cocktail Recipe
+# Cocktell - Search Cocktail Recipe - JavaScript Project

-This is the final project "Forkify" of [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/).
-This course solidify my understanding on different JavaScript concepts (e.g. DOM, Mordern OOP, Asynchronous JS and Modern tools for JS) and gives me useful exercises and realistic project to improve my coding skills.

-The project "Cocktell" is project to practice Asynchronous JS, OOP, Error Handling and other tools such as NPM, Parcel and Git.
-The appllication incorporate search function, a user can search for diffent cocktail recipes by cocktail name or ingredient.
-The user can then view the recipe details, change servings and bookmark a recipe.
-The user can also upload a self-generated recipe to the API.
+"Cocktell" is a project to practice Asynchronous JS, API fetching, OOP, Error Handling and other tools such as NPM, Parcel and Github.
+The appllication incorporate a search function, a user can search for diffent cocktail recipes by cocktail name or by single ingredient.
+A user can then view the recipe details and get similar cocktails suggestions.

 The project consumes data from [CocktailDB API](https://www.thecocktaildb.com/api.php).